-Unrefined and refined petroleum products travel by pipeline, rail, and truck throughout the Great Lakes, St. Lawrence River, and Lake Champlain regions.
-As North American production has increased, the capacity for pipeline transport has been outpaced, resulting in a commensurate increase in transport by rail and truck.
+Hazardous materials, including unrefined and refined petroleum products travel by pipeline, rail, and truck throughout the Great Lakes, St. Lawrence River, and Lake Champlain regions.
+As North American production of crude oil has increased, the capacity for pipeline transport has been outpaced, resulting in a commensurate increase in transport by rail and truck.
 The need to understand the total costs, relative risks, and opportunities of transportation choices to carefully balance economic development with safety, quality of life, and the security of the environment has been voiced by many.
 Those many include community groups, economic development organizations, the energy industry, the transportation and supply-chain industry, researchers, non-governmental organizations, and decision-makers in Tribal/First Nations, federal, state/provincial, and local levels.

-The goal of the Hazardous Material Transport Outreach Network (HazMaTON) is to provide stakeholders with resources on economic and environmental issues associated with transportation of crude oil in the Great Lakes basin and to create a forum for them to share knowledge, concerns, challenges, and progress.
+The goal of the Hazardous Material Transport Outreach Network (HazMaTON) is to provide stakeholders with resources on economic and environmental issues associated with transportation of hazardous materials in the Great Lakes basin and to create a forum for them to share knowledge, concerns, challenges, and progress.

 Target audiences of the Hazardous Material Transport Outreach Network (HazMaTON) include binational organizations, community groups, economic development organizations, the energy industry, Tribal/First Nations governments, U.S. and Canadian federal agencies, non-governmental organizations, academic researchers, state/provincial government agencies, supply chain/logistics organizations, and the transportation industry.
 HazMaTON project participants include staff from Sea Grant programs in Lake Champlain (Vermont), Michigan, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin.

-HazMaTON members include representatives from the Council of Canadian Academies, Great Lakes Commission, International Joint Commission, Lake Champlain Basin Program, National Oceanic and Atmospheric Administration, University at Buffalo, United States Coast+ Guard, and University of Ottawa.
+HazMaTON members include representatives from the International Association for Great Lakes Research, International Joint Commission, Lake Champlain Basin Program, National Oceanic and Atmospheric Administration, University at Buffalo, United States Coast Guard, and United States Department of Transportation Maritime Administration.

 Directors from the eight Great Lakes Sea Grant programs are providing funding for half of the Minnesota Sea Grant Great Lakes Transportation Extension Educator position for 2021-2024 to manage the Hazardous Material Transport Outreach Network (HazMaTON) and provide leadership, coordination, facilitation, and issue scoping.